yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Once a new governance address has been proposed using setGovernance(), this function may be called by the proposed address to accept the responsibility of taking over governance for this contract.
+Once a new governance address has been proposed using setGovernance(), this function may be called by the proposed address to accept the responsibility of taking over governance for this contract.
 This may only be called by the proposed governance address.

 *setGovernance() should be called by the existing governance address, prior to calling this function.*